puppetlabs-toy-chest/puppet-quest-guide/quests/the_forge.md

 ## Writing a wrapper class

-Using the existing `postgresql` module, you can add a database component to the Pasture module without having to re-invent the Puppet code needed to manage a PostgreSQL server and database instance.
+Using the existing `postgresql` module, you can add a database component to the Pasture module without having to reinvent the Puppet code needed to manage a PostgreSQL server and database instance.
 Instead, we'll create what's called a *wrapper class* to declare classes from the `postgresql` module with the parameters needed by the Pasture application.